SAP-samples/teched2025-AD161/exercises/ex4/README.md

-## Exercise 4.4 - Prepare hdbgrants
+## Exercise 4.4 - Bind grantor service

-After completing these steps, you will have prepared the hdbgrants mechanism to grant access for schema `DP_VT_CUSTOMERS` to the HDI user.
+After completing this step, you will have bound the grantor service that has been provided as a Cloud Foundry User Provided Service.

 In the next step you will define synonyms to connect the Data Product entities with virtual tables on schema `DP_VT_CUSTOMERS`.